 But then again, having the right to your own opinion and your own thoughts is what makes America, America.
 The goal is not to have everyone agree and have everyone share the same exact perspective, but to be able to disagree in a civil manner.

 The ability to have civil discussions with an open mind and a critical eye is key if we want to move forward as a society.
 We want involved and engaged public leadership and function productively as a community.

-We’re not saying that civil discourse is easy in 2022.
+We’re not saying that civil discourse is easy.
 It was never a simple task, and it’s certainly become more complicated in recent years.
 Even back in 2016, there was a sense that there was “rising anger, hostility, and distrust,” explained Jonathan Haidt, Ph.D., a social psychologist, and professor of ethical leadership at the New York University-Stern School of Business.
 “If you look at what people in each party think of people in the other party, it has gotten steadily worse since the mid-1990s,” he argues.

 It has undeniably catapulted to a new degree of severity in recent years, where people don’t just disagree, but they hate, and they feel threatened by the opinions of those who disagree with them, explains Haidt, the author of the best-selling book The Righteous Mind: Why Good People are Divided by Politics and Religion and founder of the nonprofit organization civilpolitics.org

 Achieving civil discourse in an often-uncivil world is challenging.
 It can be hard to budge from our mindsets for long enough to see other perspectives, but it’s more important than ever.
 These expert tips will help you navigate the rocky waters of having civil discussions with an open mind and a critical eye.

 Set Ground Rules